milchmolch/BIO634_NGS2_2015/BASH_SHELL/Hands-on_unix_Part1.md

 $ **cd ..** | move one level up|
 $ **ls -l** | you should see the newly created tmp directory
 $ **nano tmp/poem.txt**|start editing file `tmp/poem.txt`|
-| copy/paste the poem below to the `poem.txt` file in your nano editor
+| copy/paste the poem by Robert Frost below to the `poem.txt` file in your nano editor

+(Copyright by Henry Holt and Company, from http://www.poetryfoundation.org/poem/171621)
 ```

 Whose woods these are I think I know.
 His house is in the village though;
 He will not see me stopping here